 Supporting Friends and Family

 Be vigilant for signs of distress in family and friends.
-Here are suggestions about how you might communicate concern to a friend or family member in distress ….
+Here are suggestions about how you might communicate concern to a friend or family member in distress.

-First, let your friend or family member know you are concerned that they may be distressed and need support.
+First, let your friend or family member know that you are concerned that they may be distressed and need support.

 “I have noticed you seem upset or stressed and it worries me because you look like you are really hurting.
 Your health and well-being matter to me.”